madur/RDWAutoFinder/README.md

 Logs available on: **\logs\AutoFinderAPI.log**

-For best production monitoring can be setup: New Relic, Raygun etc. applications
+For best production monitoring can be setup: **New Relic, Raygun etc.**